CLIENT: Inner West Council

 - The Town Hall remained operational as normal during all works

-- No WHS and/or Environmental issues due to good development & implementation of controls as outlined in the Project Safety Management Plan (PSMP)
+- No WHS and/or Environmental issues were encountered due to successful development and implementation of controls as outlined in the Site Safety Management Plan (SSMP)

 - Project delivered on time to agreed Construction programme

-All project works were completed to the specification, approved project construction drawings & relevant legislative requirements.
-The project was delivered on time without any issues throughout the course of the works & Marrickville Council were satisfied with the completed project
+All project works were completed to the specification, approved project construction drawings and relevant legislative requirements.
+The project was delivered on time without any issues throughout the course of the works and Inner West Council were excited with the completed project.

 If you want to know more about our service, contact us today